The X-Files: Conception

 California native Chris Carter was given the opportunity to produce new shows for the Fox network in the early 1990s.
-As Carter was tired of the comedies he had been working on for Walt Disney Pictures, a report that 3.7 million Americans may have been abducted by aliens, the Watergate scandal and the 1970s horror series Kolchak: The Night Stalker all contributed to trigger the idea for The X-Files.
+Carter was tired of the comedies he had been working on for Walt Disney Pictures.
+A report that said 3.7 million Americans believed they may have been abducted by aliens, the Watergate scandal, and the 1970s horror series Kolchak: The Night Stalker all contributed to trigger the idea for The X-Files.
 He wrote the pilot episode in 1992.

 Carter's initial pitch for The X-Files was rejected by Fox executives.
 He fleshed out the concept and returned a few weeks later, whereupon they commissioned the pilot.
 Carter worked with NYPD Blue producer Daniel Sackheim to further develop the pilot, drawing stylistic inspiration from the 1988 documentary The Thin Blue Line and the British television series Prime Suspect.
-Inspiration also came from Carter's memories of The Twilight Zone as well as from The Silence of the Lambs, which provided the impetus for framing the series around agents from the FBI, in order to provide the characters with a more plausible reason for being involved in each case than Carter believed was present in Kolchak.
+Inspiration also came from Carter's memories of The Twilight Zone as well as from The Silence of the Lambs, which provided the impetus for framing the series around agents from the FBI, to provide the characters with a more plausible reason for being involved in each case than Carter believed was present in Kolchak.
 Carter was determined to keep the relationship between the two leads strictly platonic, basing their interactions on the characters of Emma Peel and John Steed in The Avengers series.

 The early 1990s series Twin Peaks was a major influence on the show's dark atmosphere and its often surreal blend of drama and irony.
 Duchovny had appeared as a transgender DEA agent in Twin Peaks and the Mulder character was seen as a parallel to that show's FBI Agent Dale Cooper.
 The producers and writers cited All the President's Men, Three Days of the Condor, Close Encounters of the Third Kind, Raiders of the Lost Ark, Rashomon, The Thing, The Boys from Brazil, The Silence of the Lambs and JFK as other influences.
-In addition, episodes written by Darin Morgan often referred to or referenced other films.
+Episodes written by Darin Morgan often referred to or referenced other films.